Tons of Trouble

-Tons of Trouble is a 1956 black and white British comedy film directed by Leslie S. Hiscott and starring Richard Hearne, William Hartnell and Austin Trevor.
-It was written by Hearne and Hiscott.
+Tons of Trouble is a 1956 British black and white comedy film directed by Leslie S. Hiscott and starring Richard Hearne, William Hartnell and Austin Trevor.
+It was written by Hearne and Hiscott based on a story by John Barrow.

 Plot

 The eccentric caretaker of a block of flats, Mr. Pastry, is in charge of two of its boilers, whom he lovingly calls "Mavis" and "Ethel."
 His affection for the pair leads him into unforeseen problems, and he's fired from his job.
 Meanwhile, wealthy Sir Hervey Shaw is searching for Mr. Pastry to close an important business deal.
 Mr. Pastry is found just in the nick of time to save both Sir Hervey's deal, and the temperamental "Ethel", who is on the verge of exploding.